llm-tools/embedJs/README.md

 </a>
 </p>

-EmbedJS is a NodeJS framework to easily enable LLM powered interactions over any dataset.
+EmbedJS is a NodeJS framework that enables LLM powered interactions over any dataset with ease.
 It simplifies the process of loading a dataset, chunking it, creating embeddings and then storing onto a vector database.

 Here's an example